Jesstella/flaring_m_dwarfs/README.md

 # flaring_m_dwarfs
-Project code and data for work determining if flaring M dwarfs are the real culprits in the observed G dwarf super flares.
+Project code for work determining if flaring M dwarfs are the real culprits in the observed G dwarf super flares.

-Each of the TRILEGAL module files contains the stars for one of the Kepler modules, they are numbered consistent with the labelling of the modules seen in the paper.
+Each of the TRILEGAL module files contains the stars for one of the Kepler modules.
 The file trilegal_settings.txt contains the settings used in the TRILEGAL 1.6 input form, along with the coordinates used for the Kepler modules.
-The TRILEGAL files are large and must be viewed in raw.

 These will need to be combined into one master file for use in this code.